 Various domestic and multinational agrochemical companies operating in and outside India are our customers for the Technicals manufactured by us.
 These include companies like Sumitomo Chemical India Limited, Sulphur Mills Limited, Biostadt India Limited, Crystal Crop Protection Limited, NACL Limited (Formerly Nagajuna Agrichem Limited), Sharda Cropchem Limited, Meghmani Organics Limited, PI Industries Limited, Krishi Rasayan Group, Agro Life Science Corporation and Shanghai Agricare Chemical Co.
 Limited, China amongst others who use our products to manufacture their own Formulations and other products.
 We also procure certain Technicals and Formulations from other companies depending on demand and supply and pricing dynamics.
-This diverse and stable base of customers provide the necessary revenue stability to our Company as not more than 20.85% of our aggregate sales come from our top ten (10) customers.
+This diverse and stable base of customers provide the necessary revenue stability to our Company as not more than 20.85% and 18.57% of our aggregate sales come from our top ten (10) customers for FY 2020 and the period ended September 30, 2020, respectively.